Project-Laminate/StatProcessingPipeline/README.md

 You also need to install the required Python packages.
 You can install them by running the following command in your terminal:

 ### Usage

 You can use the CLI by running the following command in your terminal:

+This command will convert the aseg+DKT.stats file into CSV and JSON format using the normative_data.csv file.
+The output files will be saved in the data/output directory.
+_Note: /data contains sample .stat and normative data files._

 ```sh
 python src/main.py --stat-file data/aseg+DKT.stats --normative-data data/normative_data.csv